-Since pulling the car apart to repair the faulty wiring, driving the BX has been a nightmare.
-Most notably the car would stall when braking slowly up to lights.
+Driving the BX has been a nightmare since pulling the car apart to repair the faulty wiring.
+Most notably, the vehicle would stall when braking slowly up to lights.
 Usually, there would be enough time to restart the engine before the light changed, but not always.
 Not exactly ideal.

 With the issue having occurred since carrying out the electrical work, I can assume I have disturbed something in the inlet.
 Or maybe I have something wrong with the wiring.
-More than likely there is an air leak causing my idling problems.
+But, more than likely, there is an air leak causing my idling problems.

 Idle Speed Control Valve